PyDataAgents/PyDataAgents/README.md

 - buffers
 - mappings
 - services
-each [GrabberElement](pydatagrabber/grabbers/GrabberElement.py) is dedicated for a special task within the datagrabber framework these tasks are highlighted below
+<br>each [GrabberElement](pydatagrabber/grabbers/GrabberElement.py) is dedicated for a special task within the datagrabber framework
+<br>these tasks are highlighted below
 ### Grabber

 ### Adapter